msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 3. [10 points] Implement strict priority forwarding on the MPLS routers.

 	a.
-[2 points] Recall that the IP header has a type of service~(TOS) field that carries packet priority.
+[2 points] Recall that the IP header has a type of service (TOS) field that carries packet priority.
 	`NetworkPacket` constructor in this assignment has a `priority` argument, though it is currently unused.
 	The `udt_send()` function in simulation.py sends packet with priorities 0 and 1.
 	Assume higher number priorities are higher priorities, i.e. 1 is higher than 0.
 	Extend `NetworkPacket` to carry the priority number with which it was sent.

 	b.
-[3 points] Recall that forwarding at this layer accounts for link capacities.
+[3 points] Recall that forwarding at this assignment (at the link layer) accounts for link capacities.
 	You will notice a bottleneck at `Router B` in problem 1, where queued packets take a while to offload.
 	Implement a similar bottleneck at `Router D` in the network from problem 2.
 	Change the program output to show how many packets of each priority remain queued at each router.